Are you wondering how to get rich with Airbnb? If so, let me tell you a quick story.

 To top if off, the new look of your place will allow you to charge more money nightly on Airbnb, which will boost your yearly income and will allow you to reinvest even more money into your Airbnb business the next year to up your game.

 If you own the place, your property will also gain value from the makeover, which means that you will get even more money for it when you sell the place or when you decide to re-mortgage it to buy another property to rent out on Airbnb.

-Yup, that’s pretty much how I’ve build my Airbnb business for the last 4 years.
+Yup, that’s pretty much how I’ve built my Airbnb business for the last 4 years.

 How to Get Rich With Airbnb Tip #3: Become a Master at Airbnb Accounting

 Great corporations know how to run a loss for years because they take all their revenues and reinvest them in the business it into a multi-billion dollar empire.

 And Airbnb has been doing that for almost a decade.